ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

     A draw is a statistical term related to bootstrapping that has a specific meaning in the context of the GBD.
 The implementation details vary, but the purpose is for

-    some quantity or measure of interest, a draw is a member of a set a full set of results such that, when taken together, the set of draws describes at least some of the uncertainty surrounding the quantity as a result of the modeling process, data uncertainty, etc. Generally, GBD results are produced in sets of 1000 draws.
+    some quantity or measure of interest, a draw is a member of a full set of results such that, when taken together, the set of draws describes at least some of the uncertainty surrounding the quantity as a result of the modeling process, data uncertainty, etc. Generally, GBD results are produced in sets of 1000 draws.